E&Y Japan arm launches internal probe of Toshiba audit

 The news was first reported by the Nikkei newspaper.

-Last month an external panel of lawyers and accountants hired to probe Toshiba's accounts found the company had inflated profits by 152 billion yen ($1.23 billion/£787 million) over seven years by postponing the realization of losses and other schemes.
+Last month an extrnal panel of lawyers and accountants hired to probe Toshiba's accounts found the company had inflated profits by 152 billion yen ($1.23 billion) over seven years by postoponing the realization of losses and other schemes.

-The scandal ranks as one of corporate Japan's biggest alongside the 2011 accounting fraud at medical equipment and camera maker Olympus Corp (7733.T), which was also a client of Ernst & Young ShinNihon.

 The Japan Institute of Certified Public Accountants, a self-regulatory body for the accounting industry, said last week that it had started investigating the audit of Toshiba.
 The Financial Services Agency, the country's financial regulator, is expected to follow with its own probe in the coming months.